Amitpatil215/platformexceptioncatcher/README.md

         // do something if platform exception occurs }),
     onHttpRequestFailedCallback: (error, stackTrace) {
-        // do something if loggin to server fails
+        // do something if logging to server fails
     },
   );
 }